Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 2

-and a lifetime τ M
+lifetime that scales as τ M

 3